behenate/restaurant-website/README.md

 ### Description

-This repository contains a simple restaurant website frontend, which I created when learning `React.js`.
+This repository contains a simple restaurant website frontend, which I created in `React.js`.
 The frontend is fully featured and ready to accept product lists from a server.

 ### Setup